top of page

 How to Avoid Immigration Issues?

-• Keep organized records and maintain copies of both documents.
+• Keep organized records and maintain copies of both your visa and I-94 Form.

 • Regularly check your I-94 status online and update it if necessary.